GlasslabGames/GlassLabSDK-cpp/README.md

 - enrolled course list

 As mentioned above, it is a good practice to use the "id" field returned on successful login with the deviceId for sessions and telemetry.

+<b>Login and registration modals:</b>

+Registration and login generally require modals.
+As a developer, you can either build these UI modules into the game yourself or you can use web view technology and link to modals we have created on the playfully.org site.

+The login webview page can be found [here](https://developer.playfully.org/sdk/login/ "Login.org Registration Webview").
+The registration webview page can be found [here](https://developer.playfully.org/sdk/login/ "Playfully.org Registration Webview").

 ###Telemetry